419Labs/starknet-ecosystem.com/README.md

 To add a new job you have to:

 - Create your company on `data/company.ts` if it does not already exists.
-- Add your compay logo into `public/logos/`
+- Add your company logo into `public/logos/`
 - Create your job on `data/job.ts`.
 The description is a string containing html.
 - Create a Pull Request following the title: "✨ Introducing <CompanyName> <JobName>"